 Want to travel back to Bali?
 The island may open its borders as early as July 2021 following the start of a major vaccination drive and planned "Green Zones".

-Ever since the Coronavirus pandemic forced Indonesia to close its borders back in March 2020, all eyes have been on the government to see when (and how) the borders will reopen to international travellers.
-However, on March 22nd 2021, Indonesia’s Minister of Tourism, Sandiaga Uno, kickstarted a mass vaccination drive in Bali with plans to reopen “Green Zones” to international tourists as early as June 2021.
+Ever since the Coronavirus pandemic forced Indonesia to close its borders back in March 2020, all eyes have been on the government to see when (and how) the Bali borders will reopen to international travellers.
+Well, on March 22nd 2021, Indonesia’s Minister of Tourism, Sandiaga Uno, kickstarted a mass vaccination drive in Bali with plans to reopen “Green Zones” to international tourists as early as July 2021.

 Indonesia’s Minister of Tourism, Sandiaga Uno, has proposed a “travel corridor arrangement” with several countries, which could include China, Singapore, the Netherlands, the United Arab Emirates (UAE) and more.
 He has also kickstarted a vaccination drive in the Gianyar Regency to create three “Green Zones” in Bali.
 The designated “Green Zones” so far are Ubud, Sanur and Nusa Dua.

 The plan is to vaccinate the entire community within these zones, with the aim vaccinate at least 1000 people per day in order to make way for safe travel for vaccinated tourists by July 2021.
 The exact details on the reopening are not yet set in stone, but so far we know that there are talks of a tracking app for international tourists, and ‘safe routes’ to the Green Zones.